bet365 Gold Cup Preview, Tips, Runners & Trends (Jump Finale)

 bet365 Gold Cup Jockey Statistics

-The leading jockey in the bet365 Gold Cup over the last 20 renewals is Sean Bowen who has won the race two times with those two winners coming from Just A Par (2015) and Henllan Harri (2017).
-There is one jockey who has not had the best of times in the bet365 Gold Cup, Sam Twiston-Davies has ridden 12 runners to the race without recording any wins.
+The leading jockey in the bet365 Gold Cup over the last 20 renewals is Sean Bowen, who has won the race three times, with those three winners coming from Just A Par (2015), Henllan Harri (2017) and Resplendent Grey (2025).
+There is one jockey who has not had the best of times in the bet365 Gold Cup, Sam Twiston-Davies has ridden 13 runners in the race without recording any wins.

 Here are some of the top bet365 Gold Cup jockey statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):